 The only way to know how severe a TBI victim has been affected is by testing their abilities.
 Even if you think you only suffered a minor concussion, you could still experience disruptive symptoms including:

 A TBI diagnosis brings with it pain and intense emotions along with new medical and logistical needs.
 During this time, you need someone to make sure your insurance claim is properly handled.
 Our Philadelphia traumatic brain injury attorney can help you pursue compensation if you’re in this position.

 Concussions are the mildest form of TBI and are typically easy to spot because unconsciousness may be brief.
-Other times, a concussion may appear to be a more serious injury.
+Sports-related head injuries, for example, are a common cause of this type of TBI.
+In some cases though, a concussion may appear to be a more serious injury.
 To diagnose TBI, doctors look at a patient’s mental state after the injury: